About Homosassa River

 Distance: 8.24 miles

 The paddle was downstream from Yancey Bridge to Magnolia Landing.
-This is section 2-3 on the Chipola River Canoe Trail website sponsored by the state of Florida.
-Highlights of the paddle are a cave accessible from the river, and a spring to swim in.
+This is section 2-3 on the Chipola River Canoe Trail sponsored by the State of Florida.
+Highlights of the paddle are a cave accessible from the river and spring to swim in.

-BOAT RAMPS: SINGLE RAMP from Aetha go west on CR 274 for 4.8 miles off dirt road.
+SINGLE RAMP from Aretha goes west on CR 274 for 4.8 miles off a dirt road.